Hermann Fegelein: Career

 Fegelein was born in Ansbach, Bavaria, to the retired Oberleutnant Hans Fegelein.
 As a boy working at his father's equestrian school in Munich, he became a proficient rider and participated in jumping events.
 During this period he met Christian Weber, an original member of the Nazi Party.
 Weber later sponsored Fegelein's entry into the Schutzstaffel (SS).

-In 1925, after studying for two terms at Munich University, Fegelein joined the Reiter-Regiment 17 (Cavalry Regiment 17).
+In 1925, after studying for two terms at the Ludwig-Maximilians-Universität München, Fegelein joined the Reiter-Regiment 17 (Cavalry Regiment 17).
 On 20 April 1927, he joined the Bavarian State Police in Munich as an officer cadet.
 In 1929 he left the police service when he was caught stealing examination solutions from a teaching superior's office.
 The official communication at the time was that he resigned for "family reasons".
 Fegelein later stated that he had left the police on "his own account" to better serve the Nazi Party and SS.
 His father had started the Reitinstitut Fegelein (Fegelein Riding Institute) in 1926.
 In Munich, Fegelein came into contact with Nazism and the SS.
 His father had made the institute available to the SS as a meeting place, and the training facilities and horses were used by equestrian units of the Sturmabteilung (SA) and SS.